xiaogit00/covalent-docs/content/en/docs/network/covalent-query-token/_index.md

 - Link to staking
 - Link to Goverance

-## CQT Operting on the Covalent Network
+## CQT Operating on the Covalent Network

 CQT is not a payment token, rather a means of settlement (settlement will take place on MoonBeam).
 In the future, when an individual makes a call for the API, they will pay in a US denominated stablecoin such as USDC.
 The contract will then perform a market buy of CQT using this USDC, driving demand for the token.
 The CQT is then distributed to the wallets of nodes as a reward for answering the API query.